-First Place Transition Academy, operated by the Southwest Autism Research & Resource Center (SARRC), provides programs for adults with autism and other special abilities.
-A highly structured and supportive environment for building crucial career-readiness skills.
-Through transitional housing, life skills and vocational programs at the Academy, students with autism and other neuro-diverse abilities can maximize their capacity to live independently, either at First Place or another place of their choosing.
+The First Place Transition Academy, operated by the Southwest Autism Research & Resource Center (SARRC), provides programs for adults with autism and other special abilities.
+A highly structured and supportive environment helps to build crucial career-readiness skills.
+Through transitional housing, life skills and vocational programs at the Transition Academy, participants with autism can maximize their capacity to live independently, either at First Place or another place of their choosing.

 First Place and SARRC are partnering to develop a state-of-the-art transition program for 32 participants each year as they develop more independent-living skills within a supportive, connected community.